Tips: Updating your theme - Migrating your homepage sections and theme settings to a new version of Pipeline

 Copy all the code from the right code section:

-Use Command-A (Mac) or Control-A (Win) to select all, then Command-C (Mac) or Control-C (Win) to copy all the selected code.
+2. Then Command-C (Mac) or Control-C (Win) to copy all the selected code.

-Use the Actions link and choose Edit code for the new theme, Pipeline New:
+in your drafts section, below the live theme find the new version of Pipeline.
+Use the Actions link and choose Edit code for the new theme, Pipeline New.

 Next, in the Code Editor - Type in data in the top filter bar and search for data:

 (similar to the earlier step but now on the new theme)

 Click on settings_data.json in the Config folder to see the code.

 Next, replace all the code in this file from the code from your live theme.

 3: Use select all (Command-A on Mac or Control-A in Win) to highlight all the code: